bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 0.2.0: First release for the TER.

-0.2.2: Bug with points fixed. settings.showCorrectAnswers and settings.showPoints is new.
+0.2.2: Bug with points fixed.
+  New settings: settings.showCorrectAnswers and settings.showPoints.

 0.3.0: Now optimized for Bootstrap 4.
   New settings: showAnswersAtFinalPage and template.*

 0.4.0: Now polls possible, because all submited results are avaiable.
   New settings: showOwnAnswers, showAllAnswers, templateLayout...

 0.5.0: Now for TYPO3 8 and 9.
 Backend module added.
   Deletion-task changed: delete-flag instead of real deletion.
+  Lazy loading removed, because delete cascade does not work with lazy loading.
   New settings: showPageNo and showQuestionNo.